 What are interest rate future options?

-Interest rate future options are futures contracts which derive their value from an underlying interest-bearing security.
-The buyer of an interest rate futures option (the “long position”) purchases the right to receive the interest rate payment in the contract, while the seller (the “short position”) is obligated to pay the interest rate on the underlying contract.
+Interest rate future options are futures contracts tied to an underlying interest-bearing security.
+The buyer purchases the right to receive the interest rate payment in the contract, while the seller agrees to pay it.

-In either case, interest rate future options enable both buyer and seller to lock in the price on an interest-bearing security, for future delivery, which offers both parties some level of price certainty.
+These options allow both parties to lock in the price on an interest-bearing security, for future delivery, which offers both parties some level of price certainty within a specific timeframe.

 What is an interest rate swaption?

-Interest rate swaptions represent the right, but not the obligation, to enter an interest rate swap agreement on an agreed-upon date.
+Interest rate swaptions represent the right, but not the obligation, to enter into an interest rate swap on an agreed-upon date.

-In exchange for the contract premium, the buyer of an interest rate swaption can choose whether they want to be a fixed-rate payer (“payer swaption”), or fixed-rate receiver (“receiver swaption”) on the underlying swap, with the counterparty taking the variable rate side of the transaction.
+In exchange for the contract premium, the buyer of an interest rate swaption can choose whether to be a fixed-rate payer (payer swaption), or fixed-rate receiver (receiver swaption) on the underlying swap, with the counterparty taking the variable rate side of the transaction.

-Unlike standard interest rate options, swaptions are over-the-counter products, which means they allow for more customized terms, so there’s more variety when it comes to expiration, the style of options exercise, and the exact notional amount.
+Unlike standard interest rate options, swaptions are over-the-counter products, allowing for more customized terms across expiration, exercise style, and notional amount.

 What is interest rate risk?